top of page

 6 things to do near Cheticamp along the Cabot Trail on a rainy day!

 Hooray!
-You’re visiting the Cabot Trail and planning a day or two to explore Chéticamp and stunning surroundings … but, you check the weather and discover a rather unexpected facet of Cape Breton: its whimsical weather!
+You’re visiting the Cabot Trail and planning a day or two to explore Chéticamp and its stunning surroundings … but, you check the weather and discover a rather unexpected facet of Cape Breton: its whimsical weather!

 1) The Whale Interpretive Centre in Pleasant Bay